joolstorrentecalo/gitlab-foss/doc/user/project/import/bitbucket.md

 1. On the left sidebar, at the top, select **Create new** (**{plus}**) and **New project/repository**.
 1. Select **Import project**.
 1. Select **Bitbucket Cloud**.
-1. Sign in to Bitbucket and grant GitLab access to your Bitbucket account.
+1. Log in to Bitbucket and grant GitLab access to your Bitbucket account.

    ![Grant access](img/bitbucket_import_grant_access.png)